aedanmc/travelo-hey/reports/Week2.md

         - Add related tasks to GitHub project board
 2. Progress and Issues
     - Met with Alex to plan design for UI Monday
+        - Created UI design sketches
     - Met with Matt to flesh out GitHub structure Monday
         - Did not get enough time to add tasks to GitHub project board
 3. Plans and Goals for Next Week
     - Start implementing UI layout for front end with Alex
+    - Coordinate project board tasks/ cards

 ### Alex Zuniga (they/she/he)
 1. Plans and Goals from Last Week